mvolkmann/blog/src/meteor.md

 1. Explicitly specify what data the server sends to the client so we can separate tasks by user.

-   The tasks will still be stored in the same MongoDB collection, but each user will only see and operate on the tasks they created.
+   Tasks will still be stored in the same MongoDB collection, but each user will only see and operate on the tasks they created.

-   - Remove a Meteor package by entering
+   - Remove the ability for the server to send any MongoDB content requested by clients.

-     `meteor remove autopublish`
+     Enter `meteor remove autopublish`

-   - Add the following in `imports/tasks.js`
-     after the line that starts with `export const Tasks` to publish only tasks that belong to the logged in user:
+   - Publish only tasks that belong to the logged in user by adding the following in `imports/tasks.js` after the line that starts with `export const Tasks`

      ```js
      if (Meteor.isServer) {